Hiring Strategy for IT Outsourcing: Which Approach to Choose in 2023?

 1. Easy Onboarding

 Many businesses suffer from missed project deadlines and extended timelines because of various crucial yet unproductive activities that come with hiring an employee.
-One such activity is onboarding, where employees undergo induction and orientation before actually starting to work on the project.
+One such activity is onboarding, where employees undergo induction and orientation before working on the project.
+Businesses that hire independent contractors gain the upper hand in this matter.
+This is because a business hiring freelance developers is not responsible for conducting any onboarding, induction, or training activities.

 2. Hiring Flexibility